Jalisco: Clothing and dance

-Dresses

-There are many differences in traditional Mexican costumes based on the states or regions of the country of Mexico.
-Each state has very a significant way of dancing but most importantly way of dressing.
-The style of dress for Jalisco, Mexico goes back to the mid-1800s to the year 1910.
-The style of dress comes from the 20th century European fashion, focusing on the French.
-Another name for this dress is an Escaramuza dress.
-The fabric that is used to make this dress is all cotton, which is actually very cool.
-In Jalisco, Mexico the dresses used to dance have bright colored fabric and ribbons.
-The dress has a wide skirt due to the movements that lift the skirt while dancing.
-The dress has ruffle at the top of the dress and the throughout the skirt, for a great visual touch.
-It has a very high neckline with long sleeves.
-For other touches of details the dress has embroidering details on the skirt, neckline, and top area of the dress.
-To go along with the dress there are some other accessories that help make the outfit.
-One of those accessories is the hairstyle, the hairstyle is normally two braids with ribbons in the hair.
-Another thing that contributes to outfit is the makeup, the make is normally bright colors to match the dress.
-And lastly, a pair of short heels which makes all the noise when dancing which is part of the idea when dancing.

 Tequila

 Tequila is a hard liquor which comes from a small region of Jalisco and which is made from the blue agave plant.
 It is the most famous type of mezcal produced in Mexico, and the only mezcal which is produced industrially with strict standards.
 The tequila industry supports large scale cultivation of the blue agave, with about 200,000 people employed through it directly or indirectly.
 It is named after a small town northwest of the city of Guadalajara in the center of where it is produced and the native region of the blue agave.
 The plant was used in pre-Hispanic times to make a ceremonial drink.
 The Spanish used the sweet heart of the mature plant, called a piña (literally pineapple) to create a fermented and distilled beverage.
 The first person to have official permission to make and sell the liquor was José Antonio Cuervo in 1758.
 In 1888, the first license to export was given to the Sauza family.
 The drink's popularity rose with the introduction of the railroad, facilitating its shipping.
 It comes in three styles, blanco (unaged), reposado (aged in oak barrels two months up to one year) and añejo which is aged in oak barrels for a minimum of one year and a maximum of three years.
 There is also extra anejo aged for a minimum of three years.
 In the year 2000 the National Museum of Tequila, dedicated to the Tequila was inaugurated.